mdi-group/2025-04-mace-field/scripts/Dielectrics/README.md

 This folder contains the Materials Project dielectric dataset assembly, filtering, splitting, direct dielectric-model training, and Matbench overlap / refractive-index analysis.

-Heavy artefacts for this workflow are distributed in the release assets `MACE-Field-MP-Dielectric.zip` and `MACE-Field-MP-Dielectrics.zip`; see [../../GITHUB_RELEASE.md](../../GITHUB_RELEASE.md).
+Heavy artefacts for this workflow are distributed in the release assets `MACE-Field-MP-Dielectric.zip` and `MACE-Field-MP-Dielectrics.zip`; see the [latest release](https://github.com/mdi-group/2025-04-mace-field/releases/tag/resubmitted).
 Extract them into `scripts/Dielectrics/` for the original processed dataset bundle, training logs, and direct dielectric checkpoint.

 Important data files: